 Although the majority of commuting trips in the city are by private automobile, Ann Arbor is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Ann Arbor area by reducing both traffic and air pollution.

 Do you like to read, write and learn?
 If you move to Ann Arbor, you'll likely find that many of your neighbors like to as well.
 Ann Arbor is one of the more educated communities in America, with a full 70.88% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Ann Arbor in 2010 was $36,074, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $144,296 for a family of four.
 However, Ann Arbor contains both very wealthy and poor people as well.

 Ann Arbor is a very ethnically-diverse city.
 The people who call Ann Arbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ann Arbor residents report their race to be White, followed by Asian.
-Important ancestries of people in Ann Arbor include German, English, Irish, Polish, Italian and French.
+Important ancestries of people in Ann Arbor include English, Irish, Polish, and Italian.